-Approximately 3 MILLION people in the U.S. with Chronic Kidney Disease and/or Heart Failure are living with high potassium levels.
+Approximately 3 MILLION people in the U.S. with chronic kidney disease and/or heart failure are living with high potassium levels.2 sure to talk to your healthcare team about the medications you are on or when a new medication is prescribed to you.